ECP-WarpX/WarpX/README.md

 In order to learn how to install and run the code, please see the online documentation: https://warpx.readthedocs.io

-To contact the developers, feel free to open an issue on this repo, or visit our Gitter room at https://gitter.im/ECP-WarpX/community
+To contact the developers, feel free to open an issue on this repo, or visit our discussions page at https://github.com/ECP-WarpX/WarpX/discussions

 ## Contributing